wigginst/www-1/_sources/kmeans.txt

 .. code-block:: bash

-    $ hadoop jar jar/hadoopkmeans.jar  <numOfDataPoints> <num of Centroids> <number of map tasks> <number of iteration> <localInputDir>
+    $ hadoop jar jar/hadoopkmeans.jar <num Of Data Points> <size of a vector> <num of Centroids> <number of map tasks> <number of iteration>

-Here <localInputDir> is a directory where you want to store the data point files generated at the beginning of the code.

 For example

 .. code-block:: bash

-    $ hadoop jar jar/hadoopkmeans.jar  100 10 2 5 input
+    $ hadoop jar jar/hadoopkmeans.jar 100 3 10 2 3

-It wil firstly generate 100 data points, each one is a 20 dimensional vector.
-The data will be stored in <localInputDir> directory.
-Then the data will be copied to HDFS.
-It then generate 10 centroids and write them to HDFS.
+It wil firstly generate 100 data points, each one is a 3-D vector.
+The data will be saved to HDFS.
+It then generate 10 initial centroids and write them to HDFS.
 For every iteration, it loads centroids and reads key-value pairs to do computation.
 And then write new centroids back to HDFS.

 View the Results